 Tiefling names

-In keeping with their demonic provenance, DnD Tiefling names tend to incorporate nods to various epic-sounding Old Testament bible characters and/or Latin-sounding overtones.
-Their names often have at least one 'Z' or 'X' in them, and often end in 'ius'; 'ios'; 'ias'; or 'iath' - or, of course, the classic angelic/demonic name suffix 'iel'.
+In keeping with their demonic provenance, DnD Tiefling names incorporate sounds from epic-sounding Old Testament bible characters and fancy Latinate words.
+Their names often have at least one 'Z' or 'X' in them, and often end in 'ius'; 'ios'; 'ias'; or 'iath' - or, of course, the classic angelic or demonic name suffix 'iel'.

 A few traditional Tiefling names might be: